metabrainz/picard-docs/usage/attach_disc_id.rst

 **1. Lookup the CD**

    Make sure the CD is inserted in the drive, and select :menuselection:`"Tools --> Lookup CD... --> (drive to use)"`.
-   The CD TOC will be calculated and sent to MusicBrainz, and a list of matching releases will be displayed.
+   The CD toc will be calculated and sent to MusicBrainz.
+Alternately, you can use an EAC or XLD ripper log file to lookup the CD using the :menuselection:`"Tools --> Lookup CD --> From EAC / XLD log file..."` command.
+This will open a file browser dialog to allow you to select the log file to process.
+Either method will query the MusicBrainz database and display a list of matching releases.

    .. image:: images/cd_lookup_1.png
       :width: 100%